Watterpstra/gvsu-cis350_LTB/docs/software_requirements_specification.md

 7. The game shall have different bosses at the end of each level.
 8. Each of the 5 enemy types shall have unique movement patterns and attack logic.
 9. The player shall respawn at the beginning of the level or a designated checkpoint upon death.
-10. The game must display a game-over screen when the player's health reaches zero.
+10. The game shall display a game-over screen when the player's health reaches zero.

 # Non-Functional Requirements